belonglong/belonglong.github.io/README.md

 # belonglong.github.io
-This is a repo for a practice website.
+This repo is for hosting a test website for a fast food restaurant.